learn-co-curriculum/html-iframes-lab/README.md

 Now click the menu icon located at the top left of the screen and select **Share or embed map**.
 Then click the **Embed map** tab.

 Next to the link with the iframe code click the drop menu to select the size of the iframe and choose **Custom size**.
-Then set the width to `425` pixels wide and set the height to `350` pixels tall. the highlight the iframe embed code and copy it to your clipboard using Command + c (Mac) or Ctrl + c (Windows) and the head back to your code editor and paste the code snippet Command + v (Mac) or Ctrl + v (Windows) under the comment `<!--map-->` like so,
+Then set the width to `425` pixels wide and set the height to `350` pixels tall.
+Then highlight the iframe embed code and copy it to your clipboard using Command + c (Mac) or Ctrl + c (Windows) and the head back to your code editor and paste the code snippet Command + v (Mac) or Ctrl + v (Windows) under the comment `<!--map-->` like so,

 ```html
 <!-- Map -->